 The immediate beneficiaries of PRN funds are the accredited reprocessors and exporters that receive the packaging waste for recycling or recovery.
+Approximately 63% of funds in 2018 was used to support the collection and processing of recyclables.

 As a supply and demand system, PRN prices, and therefore PRN revenue, can fluctuate each year according to the market conditions.
 There can also be substantial differences in funds depending on the material, as shown in the material specific charts below.